TimBiden/GitCommands/README.md

 # GitCommands
-Git Commands that I use often.
-With a few additional helpful commands.
+It's a Git cheat-sheet.
+Here are a few of the Git Commands I use often in my Bloc education.
+There are also a few additional non-git commands that are helpful.